 Why choose it: If you’re an avid Google user who has the need for a basic system for sorting images, Photos makes a lot of sense.
 Using Photos requires minimal set up, especially if you already have a Google account.
 One of the reasons people choose Google to handle their photos is they trust in the direction of the brand, and feel that the system will continue to improve as time goes on, which is a fair assumption.

 Price and space: Like most tools, Photos offers different plans to fit their users’ needs.
+They also remain a free photo management software at basic levels.
 The tiers are as follows:

 Up to 15GB = Free

 200 GB/month = $2.99

 Photo management software systems that focus on editing

 The following group of photo management programs are intended for users who need extensive editing functionality for images.